 Methodology Where is the country’s strongest buyer’s market?
 To answer that question, SmartAsset gathered data on average rents and home prices, and compared buying to renting in every county in America.

 Specifically, we compared the total costs of buying and renting a typical home or rental in each county, for a household earning $100,000 a year.
-For the “buy” scenario, we made the following assumptions: a mortgage rate of 4.5%, closing costs of $2,000, and a down payment of 20%.
-For each county, we found the breakeven point in the buy vs. rent decision— the point at which the total costs of renting become greater than the total costs of buying.
+For the “buy” scenario, we made the following assumptions: a mortgage rate of 4.5%, closing costs of $2,000 and a down payment of 20%.
+For each county, we calculated the breakeven point in the buy vs. rent decision— the point at which the total costs of renting become greater than the total costs of buying.

 The counties with the shortest time to break even are the best places to buy.